amiaopensource/av-python-carpentry/setup.md

 ## Setting up the Conda Virtual Environment

-As you do programming projects, you will spend a lot of your time using pre-written libraries to speed up your development.
+As you begin working on programming projects, you'll spend a lot of time incorporating pre-written libraries to speed up your development.
 Examples include pymediainfo, bagit-python, and pandas.
 As you work on different projects, you may also find that you end up using different versions of different libraries for different projects.

 Occasionally, code that works in an old version of a library won’t work in a newer version.
 So if you open up a new project and install the dependencies, it’s possible that your old project won’t work any more.